DDorj/test/HOMEPAGE_MONGOLIAN_TRANSLATION.md

 **Encoding**: UTF-8
 **Display**: Working perfectly

-Your Ayanga Store homepage is now fully in Mongolian! 🇲🇳
+Your Tech Store homepage is now fully in Mongolian! 🇲🇳

 **View it:** http://localhost:3000